ashokkumar27/realestate-fullstack-langgraph-quickstart/README.md

 This will run the backend and frontend development servers.
 Open your browser and navigate to the frontend development server URL (e.g., `http://localhost:5173/app`).

 _Alternatively, you can run the backend and frontend development servers separately.
 For the backend, open a terminal in the `backend/` directory and run `langgraph dev`.
 The backend API will be available at `http://127.0.0.1:2024`.
 It will also open a browser window to the LangGraph UI.
 For the frontend, open a terminal in the `frontend/` directory and run `npm run dev`.
 The frontend will be available at `http://localhost:5173`._

+## Authentication

+Use the `/register` endpoint to create a user and `/login` to obtain a bearer token.
+Include this token in the `Authorization` header when interacting with the agent API.

 ## How the Backend Agent Works (High-Level)